lothar243/CSCI150Lectures/Week4.md

 [YouTube - Computer Science - If Statements - 6:31](https://www.youtube.com/watch?v=CF38ghVEywQ)

-Do one thing under these conditions, otherwise do this other thing what happens if the value changes midway through?
+Do one thing under these conditions, otherwise do this other thing

 If x  < 10, print “it was smaller than 10”, x = 11, else print “it was at least 10”